openideaorg/openidea/README.md

 # OpenIdea

 OpenIdea brings together open research, code, data, and designs to help innovators collaborate and build on each other's work.
-The project is built with [Next.js](https://nextjs.org) and Tailwind CSS.

 ## Requirements